provectus/internship/frontend/README.md

 #### Difficulty level : **High**
 - Created Docker image for the front-end application
-- The docker-compose file is updated and can be used to run the whole app with one command
+- The docker-compose file is updated and can be used to run the whole app with one command -
+## How to Apply

+1. Have a Github account & basic Git skills
+2. Fork & clone this repository
+3. Complete the assignment in a separate branch
+4. Push the branch and open a PR to this repository
+5. Fill in the [application form](https://www.surveymonkey.com/r/InternshipProvectus), add a link to your PR, submit.